 One of the most frequent questions I get via email is: How did you overcome your fear of flying?
-I always take the time to reply to people because I know how debilitating and embarrassing it can be or feel.
+I received another email with this question just this week so I wanted to share my story again, in the hope that it can help anyone who feels this way.
+I always take the time to reply to the emails I get about this because I know how debilitating and embarrassing it can be or feel.
 But there’s nothing to be embarrassed about.
-According to a recent article in Time Magazine, “at one point or another, as many as 12.5% of Americans will struggle with a phobia — ‘an intense, irrational fear of something that poses little or no actual danger’ — according to the National Institute of Mental Health.
+According to an article in Time Magazine, “at one point or another, as many as 12.5% of Americans will struggle with a phobia — ‘an intense, irrational fear of something that poses little or no actual danger’ — according to the National Institute of Mental Health.
 Of these, a fear of flying, or aviophobia, is one of the most common, with estimated prevalence ranging from 2.5% to 6.5% of the population.”
+RELATED: 15 Tips for Surviving a Long Flight

 From an early age, I was fascinated with air travel.
 My first flight was when I was four years old and we flew from New York to Fort Lauderdale (on Eastern Airlines, I think).
 I can still remember looking out of the window on takeoff and having my mind blown at how fast we were going down the runway and then how everything on the ground, from the people and cars to the buildings quickly began to look like toy figures.
 When we landed, I couldn’t believe how amazing it was to go from freezing cold, dreary Connecticut to hot and sunny Florida in just a couple of hours.